freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-34.md

 ## Description
 <section id='description'>

 The `input` element is one of the most versatile HTML elements, and gives you many ways to collect data from web forms.
+Like anchor (`a`) elements, `input` elements are <dfn>self-closing</dfn> and do not need closing tags.

-Nest an `<input>` tag in the `form` element.
-Note that `input` elements are <dfn>self-closing</dfn>, and do not need closing tags.
+Nest an `input` element in the `form` element.

 </section>